Alvin-oy/smallgames/02_BullCowGames/README.md

 Experimenting on branches is safe.
 Keeping another copy on origin/remote is safe Different copies are synchronized easily.
-All files are all lastest version, up-to-date.
+All files are lastest version, up-to-date.

 ## Note on CheckGuessValidity